capstanlqc/i18n-guide/omegat/team_projects.md

 ### 2.6 Harvesting the translations

-To obtain the translated documents in the target language, you have two options: you may ask your translator to generate the target files (e.g. `Ctrl+D`) and commit them to the remote repository (i.e. **Project > Commit Target Files**).
+To obtain the translated documents in the target language, you have two options: you may ask your linguist to generate the target files (e.g. `Ctrl+D`) and commit them to the remote repository (i.e. **Project > Commit Target Files**).

 Alternatively, you may simply pull all translations from the repository to a local copy of the project in your machine (outside the git checkout folder) and generate the target files there.
 Running OmegaT on the project in console mode should do the trick: